 April 2022 GMA Book Club Pick

-Elizabeth struggles to be taken seriously in her field and as a single mother, that just won’t due.
-So when an offer to host a cooking show for women is put in her path she reluctantly takes it.
+Elizabeth struggles to be taken seriously in her field and as a single mother, in this amazing book.
+So when an offer to host a cooking show for women is put in her path, she reluctantly takes it.

 She uses her no-nonsense attitude and chemistry principles to teach the women in America to not only cook but to follow their dreams outside of the home.